-Hormonology offers a suite of useful tools for women to learn about their hormone cycles, including apps (for women, teen girls and male partners of cycling women), her book (28 Days: What Your Cycle Reveals about Your Love Life, Moods and Potential), videos, blog and newsletter.
+Hormonology offers a suite of useful tools for women to learn about their hormone cycles, including her Hormone Horoscope Apps (for women and teen girls), Female Forecaster App (for male partners of cycling women), book (28 Days: What Your Cycle Reveals about Your Moods, Health and Potential), videos, blog and newsletter.

 Gabrielle shares hormone knowledge in lectures and classes and offers private consultations with individuals, partners and families.

 She is a sought-after expert, sharing important and useful information about hormone cycles in newspaper, magazine, radio and television interviews worldwide.

 She has also shared hormone cycle knowledge as a spokesperson for Procter & Gamble’s Always “Have a Happy Period” campaign and Instead Softcup.